abottchen/http_proxy_pe_vagrant_stack/README.md

 # Puppet Debugging Kit
 _The only good bug is a dead bug._

 This project provides a batteries-included Vagrant environment for debugging Puppet powered infrastructures.

+This iteration of the puppet debug kit sets up a squid proxy server and a PE mono install without access to the internet.
+Enjoy the experience of getting "proxy:3128" in all the right places to make PE function correctly.

 ## Setup